BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/moria.md

 **WARGEAR**

-- Claws and teeth
+- Claws and Teeth

 **OPTIONS**

-- Swap Weapon: 1 point
+- Swap Weapon - 1 point

 **SPECIAL RULES**

 - **Lethal Union** `PASSIVE`

-Whilst Goblins remain mounted, entire model gains Terror, and +1 Courage.
+Whilst Goblins remain mounted, entire model gains [Terror], and +1 Courage.
 In combat, the model makes +1 Attack for each Goblin still mounted after the first, as long as they didn't shoot.

 - **On the Hunt** `ACTIVE`

-Goblins mounted with Orc bows can still fire even after the Warg Marauder has moved its full distance.
+Goblins mounted with Orc bows can still fire even after the [Warg] Marauder has moved its full distance.

 </div>